Giant salamander: Description

-Cryptobranchids are animals with a backbone, that have moist, smooth skin.
-They are also a cold-blooded animal which means their temperature is the same as the temperature of their surroundings.
+Cryptobranchids are large and predominantly nocturnal salamanders that can reach a length of 1.8 m, though most are considerably smaller today.
+Despite being aquatic, they are poor swimmers and mostly just walk on the bottom.
+Swimming by undulatory locomotion is generally used just for short distance-escapes to hiding places.
+The body is stout with large folds of skin along the flanks and a heavy, laterally compressed tail.
+These folds help increase the animals' surface area, allowing them to absorb more oxygen from the water as the adults lacks gills and have poorly developed lungs.
+Like in the majority of salamander species, there are four toes on the fore limbs and five on the hind limbs.
+They have paedomorphic traits, meaning their metamorphosis from the larval stage is incomplete, so they lack eyelids and the adults retain gill slits (open in the hellbender, closed in Andrias).
+Eyes are small and the eyesight bad.

 Distribution and habitat

 In Japan, their natural habitats are threatened by dam-building.
 Ramps and staircases have been added to some dams to allow them to move upstream to areas where they spawn.

 Behavior

 A Japanese giant salamander lived for 52 years in captivity.

 Feeding

 The Chinese giant salamander eats aquatic insects, fish, frogs, crabs, and shrimp.
 They hunt mainly at night.
 As they have poor eyesight, they use sensory nodes on their heads and bodies to detect minute changes in water pressure, enabling them to find their prey.

 Reproduction

 During mating season, the salamanders travel upstream, where the female lays two strings of over 200 eggs each.
 Lacking the stereotypical courtship behaviors found in other species, the male fertilizes the eggs externally by releasing his sperm onto them, and then guards them for at least three months, until they hatch.
 Tail fanning also occurs in order to increase the oxygen supply for the eggs.
 At this point, the larvae live off their noticeable stored fat until ready to hunt.
 Once ready, they hunt as a group rather than individually.

 Scientists at Hiroshima City Asa Zoological Park in Japan have recently discovered the male salamander will spawn with more than one female in his den.
 Only large males can occupy and guard a den.
 They guard the den against other males and sexually inactive females.
 Those that are sexually active are welcomed.
 On occasion, the male "den master" will also allow a second male (smaller male salamanders, named "satellite males", who do not have their own den) into the den; the reason for this is unclear.